marianacarmoduarte/marianacarmoduarte.github.io/content/publication/Duarte et al (2026)/index.md

 ---
-title: 'Informing or Guiding?
-The Influence of Party Politicisation of the European Union on Public Opinion Formation'
+title: 'The Effects of Participating in Government-Led Citizens' Assemblies'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here